-Women’s Studies has been conceptualized as an interdisciplinary field of study to address three biases within academic disciplines:
+Women’s and Gender Studies has been conceptualized as an interdisciplinary field of study to address three biases within academic disciplines:

-Women’s Studies offers a critique of such biases by bringing the experiences and perspectives of women into the discourse.
+Women’s and Gender Studies offers a critique of such biases by bringing the experiences and perspectives of women into the discourse.
 Moreover, Women’s Studies offers feminist reconceptualizations of:

 With a student population that is 68% women, Winthrop University is in a unique position to utilize the nature and character of our university as a strength in the areas of Women’s Studies curriculum, cultural event programming, and campus life.
 Bring us your ideas and be a part of what we are about at Winthrop University!
 If you have any questions that have not been answered by the information on our website, please feel free to contact me.